Kitware/Danesfield/danesfield/geon_fitting/README.rst

 Compile:

-The shared object files needed for this tool are provided by the `core3d-tf_ops` conda package from kitware-danesfield-build.
+The shared object files needed for this tool are provided by the `core3d-tf_ops` conda package from kitware-danesfield.
 However, if you still wish to compile the necessary files ..

 Change the path in the script first before you compiling the file.